 Another quote I love is; “What people think of me is none of my business.”
 How true this is.
 I’ve wasted many an hour of my life worrying what others think of me.
 Yeesh, it really does not matter except in some weird scenario where you find yourself under suspicion of murder and are being tried and convicted in the court of public opinion.

 I found myself pondering this and realized that the real struggle of acceptance vs. rejection is in what I think of myself.
-How many times have I rejected my dreams or nightmares?
+How many times have I rejected my dreams or discounted my nightmares?
 The true key to happiness is to accept myself, not try to force others to accept me.
 Lamont absolutely nailed it.
 What other people think of me really is none of my business!